 Wok-fried pea shoots show us how a brief fling in the wok with a little garlic and sesame oil is all that’s needed to coax delicate pea shoots to tender, aromatic perfection.

 A brief fling in the wok is the perfect technique for cooking delicate pea shoots (sometimes called pea vines).
 Available at farmers markets and Asian markets (under the name dou miao at the latter), pea shoots should include a top pair of small leaves at the tip, delicate tendrils attached to the young stem, and a few larger leaves or blossoms.
 Select bright green, undamaged shoots.
 Pea shoots are often confused with pea sprouts, the whole baby pea plant.
 However, shoots and sprouts can be used interchangeably.
-Serve with a meat dish and freshly steamed rice.–Patricia Tanumihardja
+Serve with a meat dish and freshly steamed rice.
+Originally published December 1, 2009.–Patricia Tanumihardja

 LC Greens Galore Note